Carlo Capasa

-Carlo Capasa is an Italian fashion executive who has been the president of Camera Nazionale della Moda Italiana since June 2015.
+Carlo Capasa is an Italian fashion executive who has been the president of the Camera Nazionale della Moda Italiana (National Chamber of Italian Fashion) since June 2015.
 His leadership has been marked by controversy over his perceived lack of action against racism in the industry and protests from designers of color against his leadership.

-Prior to taking over the leadership of Camera della Moda, he cofounded CoSTUME NATIONAL where he supported his brother Ennio Capasa, the creative director.
+Prior to taking over the leadership of the Chamber, Capasa co-founded CoSTUME NATIONAL, in which he supported his brother Ennio Capasa, the creative director.

 Personal life

-Capasa was born in Lecce in Italy's Puglia region.
+Capasa was born in Lecce in Italy's Apulia region.
 He is the older brother of Ennio Capasa and is married to Stefania Rocca.

 CoSTUME NATIONAL

-Capasa cofounded CoSTUME NATIONAL with his brother in 1986 presenting their first collection at Milan Fashion Week becoming its CEO.
+Capasa cofounded CoSTUME NATIONAL with his brother in 1986 and they presented their first collection at the Milan Fashion Week.
+He became its CEO.
 The brand received favorable reviews globally.
 He and his brother exited the brand in 2016.

 Camera della Moda

 In 2015, Capasa was selected as president of Camera Nazionale della Moda Italiana succeeding Mario Boselli, who stepped down and took on a role as honorary president.
 He was most recently reelected in June 2022 for his fifth two-year term atop the chamber.